-Each school has to publish information showing it is complying with the requirement (clause 149 of the Equality Act 2010) to have due regard for equalities.
-On the basis of this information each school also has to set itself at least one equality objective (see Part Two of this paper).
+Second, it is on the basis of the evidence in the equality information that each school has to set itself at least one equality objective (see Part Two of this paper).

-It is also on the basis of the information which a school publishes that parents, carers, local communities and equality organisations will hold the governing body to account.
+Third, it is on the basis of the information which a school publishes that parents, carers, local communities, trade unions and equality organisations will hold the governing body to account.